Headache and Migraine Treatment

 Successful Treatment for Headaches and Migraines

 At some point in your life, it’s likely that you’ve had a headache or a migraine.
 While the pounding behind the eyes or the throbbing in your temple is difficult to deal with, the truth is that it is often difficult to find an underlying cause for headaches and migraines.
 Headaches can come with nausea, weakness, or blurred vision that seriously affects your quality of life if not treated correctly.
 Fortunately, chiropractic treatment is often successful at dealing with headaches and migraines.
+If your symptoms are long lasting then it could be vertigo, see how we can also help with this issue.
 If you suffer from this ailment on a regular basis and are tired of not feeling well, allow us at Hanson Chiropractic to help.

 Treatment Supported by Research

 According to several studies completed over the last decade, experts believe that chiropractic treatment can be extremely successful in treating those who suffer from migraines and headaches.
 Specifically, in a study release in 2001 and several prior to that, researchers found evidence that manipulating the spine provided almost immediate improvements for headaches starting in the neck.
 This same study determined that chiropractic care for treating headaches also came with longer lasting relief for tension headaches, and lower risks of side effects from medications commonly used to treat headaches.

 At Hanson Chiropractic, we understand that every patient is unique, and that your needs are different than our other patients.
 That’s why we perform a thorough evaluation to determine what types of treatments will work best for your specific type of headache.
 Typically, most tension headaches can be treated by manipulating the top two cervical vertebrae combined with adjusting the junction between the thoracic and cervical spine.
 Chiropractic care combined with lifestyle and food changes can help to relieve tension and pain from both common headaches and migraines in most patients.